Rigi vs. Pilatus vs. Titlis vs. Stanserhorn: Which one to choose?

 Swiss Half Fare discount50%50%50%50%

-*Full adult fare based on the mountain excursion plus the average cost to reach the mountain station from Lucerne
+*Full adult fare based on the mountain excursion plus the point-to-point cost to reach the mountain station from Lucerne

 Visitors stand on the Stanserhorn's viewing platform, which extends over a stunning vista of mountain ranges and valleys